nrednav/youtube-playlist-duration-calculator/docs/testing.md

 - For each type of playlist
   - [ ] Visit playlist page
+  - [ ] Verify extension loaded
+    - There should be a log in the browser console with the text `Loaded.`
   - [ ] Verify the following
     - [ ] A summary section is displayed within the playlist information panel located on the left-hand side of the page